Visual Radio Part 2: Automated Vision Mixing

-All the national players have automatic vision mixing – so all their videos are automatically generated with a lot of complexity, and also with some huge license costs.
+All the national stations have automatic vision mixing – so all their videos are automatically generated with a lot of complexity (and also with some huge license costs – commercial products are super expensive).
 How can we achieve this on the cheap, and with high quality?

-The solution is easier than you think.
-I’ll describe how we did it, using an analogue mixer (Sonifex S2) with no auxiliaries.
+Insanity worked on this last summer, using a cheap vision mixer and our existing analogue mixing desk (Sonifex S2) with no auxiliaries.
 Sadly I didn’t take any photos before writing the article, so it is just a big wall of text.

 Our shopping list for this project includes:

 - A Blackmagic ATEM switcher (you’ll see why this brand specifically later)